 • ability to carry out psychological treatment (ability to assess relevant characteristics of individuals, groups, organizations and/or situations by using appropriate methods of psychological assessment, ability to develop services or products that can be used by clients or others);

-• ability to intervene appropriately; • ability to asses the appropriateness of the intervention;
+• ability to assess the appropriateness of the intervention;

 • ability to present the results of psychological treatment in a way that is appropriate for fulfilment of client’s needs and expectations.

-Masters of psychology can work as psychologists in their own independent practice and/or as psychologists carrying out scientific research work, namely in schools (in school counselling service, as psychology teacher in secondary schools), health care (after further specialisation, working as clinical psychologists), social welfare, care facilities (nursery schools, old people’s homes), the army and police, civil protection, penal institutions and administration of justice (as expert witnesses), companies and other organisations (in personnel service, marketing service, public relations and in departments for development in companies), in agencies for market research, in sports organizations, in institutions for research, in humanitarian organizations, in public administration (e.g. in the area of road safety, in negotiating teams), in state administration (in ministries and their offices, e.g. Education Development Office, Office for Drugs, Office for Youth) and government offices (e.g. ombudsman), in non-governmental organizations, in institutions and services of the European Union, journalism etc., as well as beyond this, in the area of activity organisation and general psychological counselling: organization of work, organization and management of development projects, careers advice service, leading conversations (conducting interviews), in publishing and media (e. g. as editors, counsellors at shows e.g. for children).
+Masters of psychology can work as psychologists carrying out independent psychological practice and/or as psychologists carrying out scientific research work.
+They can work in schools (in school counselling service, as psychology teachers in secondary schools), health care (after further specialisation, working as clinical psychologists), social welfare, care facilities (nursery schools, old people’s homes), the army and police, civil protection, penal institutions and administration of justice (as court experts), companies and other organisations (in personnel service, marketing service, public relations and in departments for development in companies), in agencies for market research, in sports organizations, in institutions for research, in humanitarian organizations, in public administration (e.g. in the area of road safety, in negotiating teams), in state administration (in ministries and their offices, e.g. Education Development Office, Office for Drugs, Office for Youth) and government offices (e.g. Ombudsman), in non-governmental organizations, in institutions and services of the European Union, in journalism etc., as well as beyond this, in the area of activity organisation and general psychological counselling: organization of work, organization and management of development projects, career counselling service, conducting interviews, in publishing and media (e.g. as editors, counsellors at shows e.g. for children).
 They can carry out motivational trainings, work in after school programmes and the school care, run youth workshops, work on the help line, with refugees…

-According to the information of the Employment Service of Slovenia, the psychology graduates found employment in various activity areas in the years from 2003 to 2005, especially in the public administration, education, health care and social care.
+According to the information of the Employment Service of the Republic of Slovenia, the psychology graduates find employment in various areas, especially in the public administration, education, health care, and social care.

 The anticipated number of students admitted is 80 full-time studies and 60 part-time studies (note: part-time studies are not available each year, only at times).